 In this final episode of the series Brown v.
 Board at 65: The Stories We Tell Ourselves, we take some time to grapple with the stories we have heard.
-Reflecting on what our guests have shared (Dr. Rucker Johnson, Dr. Noliwe Rooks, Dr. Amanda Lewis, David Hinojosa, Greg and Carol), we talk with Anna about what we have learned and where do we go from here.
-For the path forward, why does it matter to distinguish between desegregation and integration, to decenter whiteness, and to think about the interactions between policy and cultural shifts?
+Reflecting on what our guests have shared (Dr. Rucker Johnson, Dr. Noliwe Rooks, Dr. Amanda Lewis, David Hinojosa, Greg and Carol), we talk with Anna about what we have learned and where we go from here.
+For the path forward, why does it matter to distinguish between desegregation and integration, to decenter Whiteness, and to think about the interactions between policy and cultural shifts?

 -Children of the Dream: Why School Integration Works - Rucker Johnson